ssood123/Efficacy-of-Deepfake-Detection-Methods/README.md

 ### DeepwareAI

+This folder consists of the data and scripts needed to run DeepwareAI.
 The original repo can be found here: https://github.com/deepware/deepfake-scanner.
-This folder consists of the data and scripts needed to run DeepwareAI.
 In addtion to the files already stored already stored in this folder, one needs to create a folder named "weights" that contains the weights that can be downloaded from https://github.com/deepware/deepfake-scanner.
 One also needs to create a folder named "videos" that contains that videos to be classified by DeepwareAI.
 After, DeepwareAI.ipynb needs to be run, after which DeepwareAI will generate a results.csv file consisting of its predictions for each video in the "videos" folder.
 Finally, analyzeDeepwareCSVdata.ipynb needs to be run to generate meaningful table data from results.csv.

+### RawProjectData

+This folder contains the raw data from my experiments.
+Inside are two folders, ResearchQuestions1and2 and ResearchQuestion3.
+ResearchQuestions1and2 contain the data I used for my first two research questions.
+More specicially, this folder contains two folders, MesonetData and DeepwareAIData.
+Inside DeepwareAIData, you can find the .csv files and tables I generated from those .csv files.
+This data came from testing DeepwareAI with the 4 deepfake videos and 1 real videos datasets.
+Inside MesonetData, you can find the tables I generated from testing MesoNet with the 4 deepfake images and 1 real images datasets.
+Unlike DeepwareAI, MesoNet doesn't produce .csv files and I had to store the prediction results in Python arrays before generating the tables.
+The ResearchQuestion3 folder contains the data I used for my third research question.
+More specifically, this folder contains the 10 tables I generated from testing Mesonet with the 10 imagesets that can be found in the StyleGANImages folder.

+### Milestone Assignments

+This folder contains my project proposal, my revised project proposal, my project progress report, my demo slides, and my final report.

+### stylegan.ipynb

+This file is that .ipynb file I used to run StyleGAN and generate realistic-looking faces.